Extremity Nerve Research Foundation

 Consider a year end donation for this effort!

 Medical Mission Outreach: The Guayquil, Ecuador mission is led by Dr. James Wilton.
-The mission is in conjunction with The Damien Foundation & The Luis Vernanza Hospital (the largest charity hospital in South America) the 1 week mission sees over 200 patients from area villages….. and treats diverse pathologies.
-Pathologies treated include: nerve damage from leprosy, reverse paralysis of arms and legs, pediatric and adult extremity deformities.
-The team includes surgical assistants, hand orthopedists, podiatric physicians and anesthesiology staff and local security.
+The mission is in conjunction with The Damien Foundation & The Luis Vernanza Hospital (the largest charity hospital in South America).
+This 1 week mission sees over 200 patients from area villages and treats diverse pathologies.
+Pathologies treated include: nerve damage from leprosy, reverse paralysis of arms and legs, and pediatric and adult extremity deformities.
+The team includes surgical assistants, hand orthopedists, podiatric physicians, anesthesiology staff, and local security.
 Contact AENS or Dr. Wilton for future mission dates.

 RESEARCH: The ENRF research focus is to conduct and support scientific research to advance extremity nerve treatment.
 Without documentation, publications, scientific studies and communicating to patients, nerve treatment will NOT advance.
 Current protocols being discussed include intraepidermal nerve fiber density vs. PSSD, Nerve Decompression, and blood flow study, amputation impact, and Baxter's nerve.
 EMG NIM measurement of impact of nerve decompression has been submitted for publication.

 1) DURA STUDY - Contacts: Dr. Scott Nickerson